School of Accountancy

 ACCT 630.
 Financial Statement Analysis.
 3 Credits.

 This course covers the analysis and interpretation of financial statements, including the significant accounting issues involved in performing an effective evaluation of a company.
-Accounting and financial analysis are used to provide a framework for applying the various techniques for analyzing and interpreting financial statements.
+Prerequisites: Enrollment in a Strome College of Business master's program and a B- in ACCT 301 and ACCT 302 or the equivalent.

 ACCT 631.
 Advanced Financial Auditing.
 3 Credits.